noranguy/home-lab/docs/blog/update-log.md

 hashes, checks duplicates, and uploads. next time, im going to upload directly from a different folder instead of move everything into library admin.
 Will update on outcome.

+## 6/9/26
+Got a new Dell Optiplex 7050 SFF.
+Currently configuring proxmox on it.
+I added a 1 TB NVME to it!
+Im using it as a storage pool for future containers and VMs.
+Tailscale is configured on nicos-beefy-server. i need to upgrade the ram eventually because it is sitting at 8GBs.
+Thanks!